 On the road between Queenstown and Glenorchy, there are a few pretty spectacular hiking trails visitors to Queenstown should consider.
 One of the best is Bob’s Cove Track.

-This very short but beautiful trail leads to a stunning viewpoint high above Bob’s Cove with views of The Remarkables, Lake Wakatipu, Bob’s Cove, and the surrounding peninsula.
+This very short but beautiful trail starts here at the trailhead and leads to a stunning viewpoint high above Bob’s Cove with views of The Remarkables, Lake Wakatipu, Bob’s Cove, and the surrounding peninsula.

 The photo above proves what I mean when I say it’s stunning!
 The best part is that hiking to the viewpoint from the trailhead only takes 30 minutes at a relaxed pace.
 That’s one short hike for those epic views!